hngi/MyCustomer/README.md

 As soon as you get there, you are going to see a green ‘compare and create a pull request’

-Click on it, and type your message, click on create pull request.
+Click on it, and type your message, click on create pull request

 If you have any more questions, please check out this resource -> https://www.youtube.com/watch?v=HbSjyU2vf6Y